Klungkung Palace: The origins of the palace - context

+assisted by nobles from Badung, Karangasem and Tabanan, defeated Gusti Anung Maruti and gained possession of Gelgel.

+Within a few years he then set up a new court 3 km north of Gelgel and named his capital Puri Semarapura: "The Abode of the Gods".

+Thus the Klungkung kingdom was the heir of the old Gelgel kingdom.
+Although he did not have the prerogatives of his Gelgel forebears, the new palace maintained a degree of prestige and precedence on the politically fragmented island.

 Early history

 The descendants of the first king, Dewa Agung Jambe (r.
 1686-c.
 1722), ruled under varying fortunes for more than two centuries.
 They were always known by the title Dewa Agung.
 Dewa Agung Gede alias Surawirya (r. c.
 1722-1736) allied with the influential king of Mengwi and performed an expedition to Java together with him.
-After his death in 1736, internal fighting broke out between his two sons Dewa Agung Gede (Jr.) and Dewa Agung Made.
-The former called in help from the Karangasem kingdom, but was defeated.
+After he died in 1736, internal fighting broke out between his two sons Dewa Agung Gede (Jr.) and Dewa Agung Made.
+The former called in help from the Karangasem kingdom but was defeated.
 The victor Dewa Agung Made was succeeded by a mentally ill son, Dewa Agung Sakti (r. before 1769-end of 18th century).
 His wife fled to Karangasem where her son Dewa Agung Putra I was brought up.
-In about the end of the 18th century his Karangasem helpers established him on the throne of Klungkung.
+At about the end of the 18th century, his Karangasem helpers established him on the throne of Klungkung.
 Dewa Agung Putra I appears to have been a strong leader but fell in a minor war in Bangli in 1809.
 He left a son, Dewa Agung Putra II (r.
-1814-1850) and a daughter and co-regent, Dewa Agung Istri Kanya.
+1814-1850), and a daughter and co-regent, Dewa Agung Istri Kanya.